roberrera/competitive-and-user-research-lab/readme.md

 For your competitive research:

 - Choose 5+ experiences or apps in your project’s industry or an adjacent industry, and analyze them
-- As a team, choose one of the two formats covered (feature inventory vs. + / Δ), and work together to create a competitive analysis for your final project topic:
+- As a team, choose one of the two formats covered (feature inventory vs. + / Δ), and work together to create a competitive analysis for your project topic:

   - If you choose choose feature inventory focus on this question: What features do they offer?
   - If you choose + / Δ, focus on these questions: What does each do well?
 What does each do poorly?

 After you're finished with your competitive research, for the remainder of the lab, you're going to come up with a research plan using the [Research Plan Worksheet](starter-assets/research-plan-worksheet.pdf).
-Write a short research plan for your final project that answers the following:
+Write a short research plan for your project that answers the following:

   - What area(s) are you interested in researching?
   - What are your research goals?
 What are you trying to learn about your topic?